-Battery charge and discharge management shall be such that a single failure does not impair the lifetime of the energy storage system with respect to minimum or maximum voltage as well as maximum charge or maximum discharge current.
+Battery charge and discharge management shall be such that a single failure for unmanned missions and two failures for manned missions does not impair the lifetime of the energy storage system with respect to minimum or maximum voltage as well as maximum charge or maximum discharge current.

 Such failure tolerance can be implemented at cell, battery or subsystem level.